 Optimize Hire pre-employment tests were built by psychologists based on the results of decades of published, peer-reviewed research.
-In addition, Optimize works with psychologists from the Wharton School of the University of Pennsylvania to conduct research on the predictive impact of our tests.
+In addition, Optimize Hire works with psychologists from the Wharton School of the University of Pennsylvania to conduct research on the predictive impact of our tests.

 Optimize Hire annual licenses include the opportunity to work directly with a psychologist to customize any assessment and test the predictability of any desired traits.

 Calling someone conscientious is a fancy way of saying they’re hard-working and organized.
-Conscientiousness is more predictive of employee success than any other personality trait.
+Conscientiousness is typically more predictive of employee success than any other personality trait.

 3. Emotional Stability

 Emotional stability refers to an employee’s social strengths.
 High emotional stability scores indicate, on average, a calm employee who works well with most colleagues and welcomes constructive criticism.
-Pressure affects all of us differently, but your employees with high emotional stability are likely to thrive in spite of pressure because of their ability to block out outside noise and focus on the task at hand.
+Pressure affects all of us differently, but employees with high emotional stability are likely to thrive in spite of pressure because of their ability to block out outside noise and focus on the task at hand.

 Most people are familiar with the frequently discussed intrinsic and extrinsic motivation.
 The Optimize Hire tests score intrinsic motivation, in addition to three other lesser-known types that have been consistently proven to predict employee success, including Dr. Adam Grant’s famous prosocial motivation.
 Based on research from various psychologists across the world including Dr. Grant, people with high scores in any of the four types of motivation tested by Optimize Hire are better performers on the job.